As a parent, what can I do?

 Have you got any top tips for reducing the risk of accidents?
 Has your child ever had an accident or near miss?
-If so, we want to hear from you.

 Here are some top tips on the CAPT Youtube channel shared by other parents, carers, grandparents and childminders:

 Get in touch and tell us about your experiences so we can share this with other parents and help them in the battle against accidents.

 3) Find out more about serious accidents and how to stop them

 You’ll find details of some of the most common causes of serious accidents, as well as safety advice for preventing them on the safety advice pages on the CAPT website.